yh-luo/psychopy_tobii_infant/README.md

 - This project is not a stand-alone program.
 It is an implementation of PsychoPy for Tobii eye trackers.
 - This project is unofficial and under development.
-- Test the scripts thoroughly before jump into data collection!
+- Test the scripts thoroughly before jumping into data collection!

 ## Author